Illinois State Museum plans Growing Up X exhibition

 As part of the planning process, the Illinois State Museum asks Illinoisans born between 1965 and 1980 to submit photos, memories and objects that define their youth for display in the exhibition.

-Illinois Gen Xers can fill out a survey and submit photos by visiting https://bit.ly/ISMGenX or contacting Holst at Erika.holst@illinois.gov.
+Illinois Gen Xers can fill out a survey and submit photos by visiting bit.ly/ISMGenX or contacting Holst at Erika.holst@illinois.gov.